Slevinski/signwriting_2010_tools/README.md

 [S10000..S38b07][44]; ISWA 2010 Symbol Keys
 [Symbol keys][19] used as glyph names in the font files.

+#### template directory
+The `templates` directory is used to organize the template input for the creation of the demo pages.
+The templates are HTML with Mustache syntax.

 - - -

 ###tools directory
 To build individual font files, use the Python script `build.py`.
-Use "-h" for help
+Use "-h" for help.

     > cd tools
     > python build.py -h